liulab-dfci/TRUST4/scripts/README.md

 TRUST4's report file and the AIRR output format is compatible with eptiope prediction methods, such as [TCRMatch](https://github.com/IEDB/TCRMatch).
 You can use command like

 `./tcrmatch -i trust_report.tsv -d CEDAR_data.tsv -t 8 -r > trust_with_epitope.txt`

 or

 `./tcrmatch -i trust_airr_report.tsv -d CEDAR_data.tsv -t 8 -a > trust_with_epitope.txt`

+You can also upload the trust_report.tsv to TCRMatch's web portal on IEDB [http://tools.iedb.org/tcrmatch/](http://tools.iedb.org/tcrmatch/).